DAE-GD-2025-2026/gameai-research-project-Yannick-Ruijter/README.md

+## Navigation
+The last thing I'll explain is how exactly we can use this to navigate.
+This part is also covered by the tutorial I mentioned earlier.
+The pathfinding algorithm used to navigate this octree is A*.
+I won't explain A* itself but rather how we would use it on our octree.
+If you don't know how it works, I recommend watching the first 4 minutes of the video marked with A* bellow.
+Let's start using our A*.
+To use A*, we need 2 pieces of information.
+First is all the empty leaf nodes.
+To get this, you can recursively go over all the nodes and add the empty leaves to a list.
+The second thing we need is all the connections between the nodes.

 ## Finish
 We have a finished object removal!
 Good job, you now know the basics of octrees.
 The topic of dynamic octrees continues to grow.
 Right now we could optimize our tree by using a combination of loose octrees and temporal coherence, but that's for another time.
 Thank for reading all the way through :)! (also if you decide to do loose octrees, it's not difficult but there's like a total of 4 papers online to read about it so good luck 👍)